-Parameter Typ (Note 1) Max (Note 2) Unit Comments Sector Erase Time 1 8 S Excludes 00h programming Chip Erase Time 7 S prior to erasure (Note 4) Byte Programming Time 7 300 μs Excludes system level Chip Programming Time (Note 3) 1.8 5.4 S overhead (Note 5)
+Parameter Typ (Note 1) Max (Note 2) Unit Comments Sector Erase Time 1 8 sec Excludes 00h programming prior to Chip Erase Time 8 64 sec erasure (Note 4) Byte Programming Time 7 300 μs Excludes system-level overhead Chip Programming Time (Note 3) 3.6 10.8 sec (Note 5)

-- 1. Typical program and erase times assume the following conditions: 25×C, 5.0 V V{CC}, 1,000,000 cycles.
+- Typical program and erase times assume the following conditions: 25°C, 5.0 V VCC, 1,000,000 cycles.
 Additionally, programming typicals assume checkerboard pattern. - 2.
-Under worst case conditions of 90°C, V{CC} = 4.5 V (4.75 V for ±5% devices), 1,000,000 cycles. - 3.
-The typical chip programming time is considerably less than the maximum chip programming time listed, since most bytes program faster than the maximum program times listed. - 4.
+Under worst case conditions of 90°C, $V{CC} = 4.5 V (4.75 V \text{ for } -55)$ , 1,000,000 cycles. - 3.
+The typical chip programming time is considerably less than the maximum chip programming time listed, since most bytes program faster than the maximum byte program time listed.
+If the maximum byte program time given is exceeded, only then does the device set DQ5 = 1.
+See the section on DQ5 for further information. - 4.
 In the pre-programming step of the Embedded Erase algorithm, all bytes are programmed to 00h before erasure. - 5.
-System-level overhead is the time required to execute the four-bus-cycle sequence for the program command.
-See Table 5 for further information on command definitions. - 6.
-The device has a minimum guaranteed erase and program cycle endurance of 1,000,000 cycles.
+System-level overhead is the time required to execute the four-bus-cycle command sequence for programming.
+See Table 4 for further information on command definitions. - 6.
+The device has a guaranteed minimum erase and program cycle endurance of 1,000,000 cycles.